Iris Acker: Biography

-"On Stage With Iris Acker" aired on WLRN for eleven years before moving to WXEL-TV in West Palm Beach.
+On Stage With Iris Acker aired on WLRN for 11 years before moving to WXEL-TV in West Palm Beach.
 It later switched to Comcast.
-From 2013 to 2018, her show, which she continued to helm as part of a multihost interview panel format under the new name "Spotlight on the Arts", moved to BECON-TV.
+From 2013 to 2018, her show, which she continued to helm as part of a multihost interview panel format under the new name Spotlight on the Arts, moved to BECON-TV.

 Acker simultaneously served as the creative director of the Shores Performing Arts Theatre in Miami Shores, Florida, from 1992 until 1996.
-She gave roles to actors who were in the early stages of their careers at the Theatre, including actor Wayne LeGette, telling the Miami Herald in a 1994 interview, "I was the one being discovered before.
+She gave roles to actors who were in the early stages of their careers at the theatre, including actor Wayne LeGette, telling the Miami Herald in a 1994 interview, "I was the one being discovered before.
 Now the tables have turned...Being able to help somebody is as gratifying as helping myself."

 On screen, Acker was cast in a number of film and television shows that were filmed in Miami or the surrounding region.
 Her films included Flight of the Navigator (1986), Bachelor Party (1984), Whoops Apocalypse (1986), and Cocoon: The Return (1988).
 Her television credits included a 1990 role as a judge in the CBS series, Wiseguy, and the television film, Doubles, with Steve Landesberg.

 Acker appeared in more than 250 national and regional television commercials, including a 1990 spot for Mr. Coffee with Joe DiMaggio and a commercial for a vacuum cleaner with Tony Randall.
 Her commercial work led to her first book, "The Secrets To Auditioning for Commercials."
 She also penned a retrospect of her interviews with actors and other notable individuals in "So, What Got You Where You Are Today."

 Acker served as a judge for the Carbonell Awards, which honors productions and talent in South Florida's regional theater.
 She also partnered with theater critic Ron Levitt and playwright Tony Finstron to create the Silver Palm Awards in 2008, an honor for South Florida theater artists which is comparable to Broadway's Obie Awards.

 Death

 Acker lived with pancreatic cancer for the final six years of her life.
 She died from the disease after radiation treatments at Aventura Hospital and Medical Center in Aventura, Florida, on September 16, 2018, at the age of 88.
 She was survived by her two sons, Mitch and Robert Yacker, three grandchildren, and four great-grandchildren.
-She was predeceased by her husband, Philip, who died in 2010.
+Her husband, Philip, had died in 2010.